 In this context, the Rad Mission Neighbors meet monthy and plan and support local action around destigmatizing and decriminalizing sex work, holding the police and our neighbors accountable, and drawing connections between poverty, housing, sex work, and xenophobic, racialized, and anti-poverty policing.

 In November 2018, we hosted our first public event, a standing-room only panel on these intersecting issues.
 The panel featured Rachel West and Alex of US Pros, Celestina Pearl of St. James Infirmary, Paul Boden of WRAP (Western Regional Advocacy Project), and Lucero of the Young Women’s Freedom Center, moderated by RMN member Nihar.
 The panel highlighted the ways that policing of sex workers is part of a mass incarceration agenda that uses tools like the Gang Injunction and anti-loitering law to privatize public space and criminalize poverty, with especially dire consequences for people of color, undocumented people, and gender nonconforming people.

 Since then we have continued endorsing and participating in local events that support sex workers’ rights and safety, including a December 17, 2018, action at the Mission Police Station and a January 24, 2019, panel at the Tenderloin Museum.

-RMN meets on the second Thursday of every month at the Redstone Building.
-Contact us on social media or at radmissionneighbors (at) gmail (dot) com.
+RMN meets online on the second Thursday of every month and we host a monthly Free Laundry Day.
+Contact us on social media @mission_rad or at radmissionneighbors (at) gmail (dot) com.